Jun P. Espina 5 min read

-While in college I had a fellow boarder who used to do “praise and worship” alone in his room.
+While in college, I had a fellow boarder who used to do “praise and worship” alone in his room.
 It was his version of prayer.
 Without loud singing and a wild guitar accompaniment, he said, he could not have a sense of closeness with God.
-He was addicted to such a pentecostalized experience against our discomfort and annoyance.
+He was addicted to such a pentecostalized experience, despite our discomfort and annoyance.

 Do you think your sincere faith in Jesus Christ as your only Lord and Savior and God the Son is enough to ripen you as a believer outside of the church’s regular fellowship?

-The religion of feelings, signs and wonders, loud singing and rock music, and the hypnotism or manipulation happening in between is not biblical Christianity.
-Why because we are complete in Jesus even without music hyping and the charismatic seasonings.
+The religion of feelings, signs, and wonders, loud singing and rock music, and the hypnotism or manipulation happening in between, is not biblical Christianity.
+Why?
+Because even without music hyping and charismatic seasonings, we are complete in Jesus.

 The Dancing Jesus of Extreme Pentecostalism